-Since its founding in 2011, IJ’s Center for Judicial Engagement has worked to change the way Americans think about and talk about the role of judges in our system of government.
+The Institute for Justice’s Center for Judicial Engagement (CJE) educates the public about the proper role of the courts in enforcing constitutional limits on the size and scope of government.
+Since its founding in 2011, CJE has worked to change the way Americans think about and talk about the role of judges in our system of government.
 We are offering a cutting-edge alternative to the tired, counterproductive language of “judicial activism” and “judicial restraint.”

 - We are changing public discourse about the role of the courts.
 Since the publication of former IJ Senior Attorney Clark Neily’s pathbreaking book, Terms of Engagement: How Our Courts Should Enforce the Constitution’s Promise of Limited Government, the call for engagement has received extensive media attention, including commentary in The New York Times, The Wall Street Journal and The Washington Post and in columns by George Will.